alphaharris/effective-dictionaries/PITCHME.md

 @ul[spaced text-white]

-- Better to use OrderedDict to let everyone know what's happening
+- Show what's happening
-- If your logic depends on that ordering, it should be clear how and why
+- Show *why* it needs to be ordered
-- Even better to write code that doesn't rely on order
+- Try not to rely on order

 @ulend